 The Committee also presents awards which give public recognition to individuals or groups for outstanding contributions to the needs, welfare and interests of children and to young people who are outstanding role models for their peers.
 Although the awards are non-competitive, a representative group is chosen to receive their awards at our Launch and Awards Ceremony, held on Universal Children’s Day.
-This inspiring (and humbling) Ceremony is a highlight of Children’s Week every year and, although this year will involve social distancing, reduced audience numbers and video rather than live performances, we are confident it will be just as special.
+This inspiring (and humbling) Ceremony is a highlight of Children’s Week every year and, although this year it will be a virtual event, we are confident it will be just as special.

-The ACT Children’s Week Committee is fortunate to have the support of the ACT Government (through the Education and Community Services Directorates) and the Catholic Education Office.
+The ACT Children’s Week Committee is fortunate to have the support of the ACT Government (through the Education and Community Services Directorates, including the Office for Seniors and Veterans), the Catholic Education Office and the Canberra Southern Cross Club.
 We are members of the Children’s Week Council of Australia which receives support from the Australian Government Department of Education, Skills and Employment.
 We acknowledge and appreciate this support.

+This year, our thanks also go to Parentline ACT who have assisted our volunteer committee with administration and social media.
 Last but by no means least, I want to warmly thank the small dedicated team of volunteers who do the day to day work of the ACT Children’s Week Committee.
-Their energy, enthusiasm and efficiency (especially as most of our meetings have happened via Zoom this year) is inspirational and much appreciated.
+Their energy, enthusiasm and commitment (especially as most of our meetings have happened via Zoom this year) is inspirational and much appreciated.

-Let us all enjoy celebrating Children’s Week but also take time to reflect on how we can support all children and young people to grow and prosper.
+Let us all enjoy celebrating Children’s Week but also take time to consider how we can support all children and young people to grow and prosper.